steeladept/steeladept.github.io/pages/zabbix/Zabbix4FrontEndInstall.md

 $yum -y install zabbix-web-mysql zabbix-agent
 ```

->NOTE: If the Remi-PHP packages are already installed from an earlier install, you may run into a dependency issue with the remi-php72 packages.
-To resolve, type **yum remove php**, and then install the web server.
-After it is complete, verify PHP 7.2+ is still being used by typing **php -v**
+>NOTE: If the Remi-PHP packages are already installed from an earlier install, you may run into a dependency issue with the remi-php72 packages.To resolve, type **yum remove php**, and then install the web server.After it is complete, verify PHP 7.2+ is still being used by typing **php -v**

 - Install PHP repository